 A persistent cough is just one of them, but it’s a good indicator that something isn’t right with your dog’s heart.
 This is also often coupled with symptoms such as lack of energy, fainting or collapsing, and difficulty breathing.
 However, sometimes, a soft, persistent cough is all that’s apparent.

-Coughing, especially after exercise, when lying down, or on waking up, is a common symptoms of Congestive Heart Failure in dogs.
+Coughing, especially after exercise, when lying down, or on waking up, is a common symptom of Congestive Heart Failure in dogs.
 This is when the heart is no longer pumping effectively, resulting in fluid buildup in the lungs.
 It is a common reason for coughing with older dogs.